senzing-garage/docker-sshd/README.md

    However, if the docker image was built locally, it may have been changed during `docker build`.
    See [Build Docker Image](#build-docker-image).

-1. A message starting with the following should appear, this is normal.
+1. If `senzing/sshd` has been deployed multiple times, the following message may appear when `ssh`-ing into the container:

     ```console
     @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@